jarrettmeyer/jarrettmeyer.github.io/_posts/2016-04-15-managing-mongodb-data-migrations.md

 ---
 layout: post
 title: "Managing MongoDB Data Migrations"
 date: 2016-04-15
+description:
+thumbnail: /assets/images/mongodb-logo.png
 ---

 As a schemaless database, [MongoDB](https://www.mongodb.com/) is already quite forgiving when it comes to handling data.
 Frequently, changes can be made to a data model in code only, without having to rely on more complex data migrations.
 Still, there are times when you do want to be more explicit.